 Job rotation is a talent management strategy that involves periodically shifting employees from one position to another within an organization.
-It gives employees an opportunity to explore various skills, gain new skills, and boost their engagement.
+Although employees are moved to different positions, it is not considered a promotion because they retain the same pay grade.
+However, it gives employees an opportunity to explore various skills, gain new skills, and boost their engagement.
 Through job rotation, organizations can also identify people with leadership potential and train them accordingly.

 How Job Rotation Works